AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a session and includes the clients' names involved with the session.
-2. FitFlow stores the new session details for each of the specified client.
+2. FitFlow stores the new session details for each of the specified client.<br>
-3. FitFlow modifies the session details on the displayed client list.<br>
    Use case ends.

 **Extensions**